-At 31 December 2019, the Group had net current liabilities of EUR 475,104 (31 December 2018: EUR 459,872).
+At 31 December 2020, the Group had net current liabilities of EUR 450,314(31 December 2019: EUR 475,104).
 As a result of the volume and nature of the telecommunication business current liabilities exceed current assets.
 A large part of the current liabilities is generated by investment activities.
 Management considers that the Group will generate sufficient funds to cover the current liabilities from future revenues.

 The Group's policy on liquidity is to maintain sufficient liquid resources to meet its obligations as they fall due and to keep the Group's leverage optimized.
-The Group's objective is to maintain a balance between continuity of funding and flexibility through the use of bank overdrafts, bank loans, finance leases and working capital, whilst considering future cash flows from operations.
-Management believes that there is no significant risk that the Group will encounter liquidity problems in the foreseeable future.
+The Group's objective is to maintain a balance between continuity of funding and flexibility through the use of bank overdrafts, bank loans, leases and working capital, whilst considering future cash flows from operations.